abhim0055/ELK-Stack/ReadMe.md

 STEP 7: Run the docker-compose file

-    Go to the elk directory where docker-compose.yml file is present.
+    $Go to the elk directory where docker-compose.yml file is present.
 Run the below command

     sudo docker-compose up